 Network groups in the NHS

-The Health & Care Women Leaders Network, delivered by NHS Confederation and NHS Employers is a free network for women working across health and care.
+The Health & Care Women Leaders Network as mentioned above, is a free network for women working across health and care.
 The network hosts events, masterclasses and tweet chats, and shares learning through podcasts, blogs, videos and key reports.

 Join our vibrant network of Personal, Fair and Diverse (PFD) champions who are committed to taking action, however small, to create a personal, fair and diverse workplace.
 The campaign has around 5000 champions across organisations in the NHS.